-In 2006 the Merce Cunningham Dance Company (MCDC) conceived eyeSpace, a performance piece with music by Mikel Rouse. eyeSpace is unique in that “Mikel Rouse’s score incorporates the use of iPod Shuffle personal music listening devices and an environmental soundscape that is performed live by 1-2 musicians and projected throughout the theater.
-The score is crafted so that audience members can have a meaningful, unique listening experience, whether they are tuned into the iPod portion (with headphones on, shuffling through tracks at their own pace) or the ambient sound component (sans headphones).” eyeSpace (2006) merce.org
+In 2006 the Merce Cunningham Dance Company (MCDC) eyeSpace, a performance piece with music by Mikel Rouse. eyeSpace is unique in that “Mikel Rouses score incorporates the use of iPod Shuffle personal music listening devices and an environmental soundscape performed live by 1-2 musicians and projected throughout the theater.
+The score is crafted so that audience members can have a meaningful, unique listening experience, whether they are tuned into the iPod portion (with headphones on, shuffling through tracks at their own pace) or the ambient sound component (sans headphones).”

-Audience members who own an iPod, iPhone or other MP3 player are encouraged to load Mikel Rouse’s music tracks onto their device and bring it to the theater.
-During the performance, the audience is instructed on when to press [play] and listen.
+Audience members who own an iPod, iPhone or other MP3 player were encouraged to load Mikel Rouse’s music tracks onto their device and bring it to the theater.
+During the performance, the audience was instructed on when to press [play] and listen.

-Scherr Technology is proud to have contributed to this performance by providing a uniquely branded and trackable download page for all eighteen eyeSpace performances.
+Scherr Technology is proud to have contributed to this performance by providing a uniquely branded and trackable download page for all eighteen Merce Cunningham eyeSpace performances.
 Each audience member follows the website address (URL) included with their ticket.
 This page provides event information plus an online form to download the music (MP3 and AAC formats).
-Email address, seat number, performance date and time are all required fields.
+Required fields included; email address, seat number, performance date and time.
 Download links and instructions are then dynamically loaded for the user.
 All music download is recorded for tracking purposes.

 What Others are Saying About the iPod Collaboration